Cisco-Service-Layer/service-layer-objmodel/grpc/cpp/src/tutorial/rshuttle/README.md

     commit
     end

-We also need to configure a Bunder-Ether Interface for ipv4 and ipv6 tests:
+We also need to configure a Bunder-Ether Interface (Or any interface user wants to use) for ipv4 and ipv6 tests:
     configure
     interface Bunder-Ether 1
     no shut
     commit
     end

-We also need to configure a FourHundredGigE0/0/0/0 Interface for mpls tests:
+We also need to configure a FourHundredGigE0/0/0/0 Interface (Or any interface user wants to use) for mpls tests:
     configure
     interface FourHundredGigE0/0/0/0
     no shut